corydolphin/flask-cors/README.md

 ### Application-wide settings

-Alternatively, you can set all but the 'automatic_options' parameter in an app's config object.
+Alternatively, you can set all parameters **except automatic_options** in an app's config object.
 Setting these at the application level effectively changes the default value for your application, while still allowing you to override it on a per-resource basis.

 The application-wide configuration options are creatively prefixed with CORS_ e.g.